 Patients must also practice any exercise shown by the physiotherapist per the physician's advice daily to get the best results.
 Also, it is imperative to maintain a healthy and less spicy diet to prevent any other complications, so that the patient can take the IR therapy regularly.

 It is advisable to drink lots of fluids and take all medications timely before going for therapy.
 It will keep the person hydrated and healthy.
-Post therapy, it is advisable to rest and avoid lifting heavy weight so that no other muscle injury occurs.
+Post-therapy, it is advisable to rest and avoid lifting heavy weights so that no other muscle injury occurs.